django/deps/final/0001-dep-process.rst

 At this point, the DEP will be considered "Accepted" and moved to the ``accepted`` directory in the DEPs repo.

 A DEP can also be "Withdrawn".
-The DEP author or maintainer of the DEPs repo can assign the DEP this status when the author is no longer interested in the DEP, or if no progress is being made on the DEP.
+The DEP Author or maintainer of the DEPs repo can assign the DEP this status when the Author is no longer interested in the DEP, or if no progress is being made on the DEP.
 Once a DEP is withdrawn, it's moved to the ``withdrawn`` directory for reference.
 Later, another author may resurrect the DEP by opening a pull request, updating (at least) the author, and